andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-7. Facts, statements, or opinions are presented first,
-   with supporting or explanatory concepts added as needed.
+7. Facts, statements or opinions are presented first, with supporting or explanatory concepts added as needed.
 Messages or reports typically begin with an executive summary or key points.
 Discussions are conducted in a specific, practical manner.
 Theoretical or philosophical discussions are avoided.
 ```
 Choose the option
 - Never